-- Prepared draft PMOC Monthly Monitoring Report for November 2024 and finalized report after FTA's review and the TJPA "fact check" review. - Continued review of updated Sponsor-provided presentations on Transbay DTX that included details of the overall program status, current funding initiatives and activities, and schedule of major milestones for advancing program funding, design and procurement of the Advance (Enabling) Works Program contracts, third-party agreements and property acquisitions along the planned project alignment, along with the current cost, schedule and risk/contingency status and procurement of the Progressive Design-Build (PDB) contract. - Reviewed the November 2024 Master Schedule update and narrative. - Prepared agenda for the FTA/PMOC Monthly Monitoring Meeting with the Project Sponsor on December 18, 2024 and co-directed the meeting with the FTA; focus included current funding initiatives and status of the Program Cost Estimate updates. - Attended working technical meetings with the Sponsor: - TJPA Work Plan for the Project Management Plan update Dec.
-11, 2024. - o Review of Critical Third-Party Agreements with the FTA Dec.
-16, 2024.
+- Prepared draft PMOC Monthly Monitoring Report for December 2024 and finalized report after FTA's review and the TJPA "fact check" review. - Continued review of updated Sponsor-provided presentations on Transbay DTX that included details of the overall program status, current funding initiatives and activities, and schedule of major milestones for advancing program funding, design and procurement of the Advance (Enabling) Works Program contracts, third-party agreements and property acquisitions along the planned project alignment, along with the current cost, schedule and risk/contingency status and procurement of the Progressive Design-Build (PDB) contract. - Reviewed the December 2024 Master Schedule update and narrative. - Prepared agenda for the FTA/PMOC Monthly Monitoring Meeting with the Project Sponsor on January 15, 2025 and co-directed the meeting with the FTA; focus included current funding initiatives, status of the Program Cost Estimate updates and the changes to the Right-of-Way Acquisition schedule. - Attended Sponsor program management meetings: - o IPMT semi-monthly meetings (Jan.
+21 and 28, 2025) - Attended the semi-monthly FTA CIG pre-meeting and the follow-on FTA/PMOC check-in meeting with TJPA on January 16, 2025. - Attended and participated in the TJPA Q4-2025 Risk Workshop held on January 23, 2025.